greenywd/paper-updater/README.md

   --server-dir /home/minecraft/servers/
-                        Full directory of the Paper Server to be updated -r, --recursive       Update paper in every directory located inside of -d/--server-dir --show-versions       List versions of the Paper Minecraft Server --show-builds version
+                        Full directory of the Paper Server to be updated -r, --recursive       Update paper in every directory located inside of -d/--server-dir --restart '192.168.1.1' '25575' 'password'
+                        Restart the server after updating by calling /restart.
+Only works if you have restart-script specified in spigot.yml otherwise server will fail to restart, and rcon configured.
+  --show-versions       List versions of the Paper Minecraft Server --show-builds version
                         List builds of a specfic version of the Paper Minecraft Server